-Objections under section 11(1)(b) or (c) may not readily apply to a mark consisting solely of the name of a colour for services as services are not normally associated with particular colours.
+Objections under section 11(1)(b) or (c) may not readily apply to a colour mark for services as services are not normally associated with particular colours.

 A word of warning, however.
 Over the years, some colours have acquired common, secondary meanings.
 GREEN OFFICE for office equipment would be objectionable on the basis of section 11(1)(c), for being descriptive of the environmental friendly nature or quality of the goods rather than being seen as the name of a colour.
 SUPER GOLD for banking services, similarly, would be objectionable primarily because of section 11(1)(c) and (d), as the word "GOLD" has come to signify premier status or standards of service in banking and financial services, and SUPER is simply non-distinctive.